saadahmsiddiqui/basic-exchange/readme.md

 ## Setup

 1. Install `rust` and `Node.js`
-2. Open a terminal and `cd` into project engine directory and run `cd engine`, then `cargo run`
+2. Open a terminal and `cd engine` into project engine then `cargo run`
-3. Open another terminal and `cd` into project application directory and first run `yarn` and then `yarn dev`
+3. Open another terminal and `cd app` into project application directory and first run `yarn` and then `yarn dev`